KerekesDavid/pycolytics/README.md

 I was too lazy to set up a rust compile environment and install postgresql for something so simple, so I spent two days writing Pycolytics instead.
 To help you avoid my mistake, I made it so you can just clone it and move on with your life.

-True to its name, it's probably 10<sup>6</sup> times slower than Attolytics, but who cares if it still serves my entire userbase from a rasberry-pi.
+True to its name, Pycolythics is probably 10<sup>6</sup> times slower than Attolytics, but who cares if it still serves my entire userbase from a rasberry-pi.
 It does asyncio and fancy multi-worker stuff to try and compensate.

 I'm currently working on a Godot plugin that makes sending events to the server easy, and if there's interest I might cook up something for Unity as well.
 Leave a comment if you wish to contribute!